 Joan had just gotten back from the grocery store across the street and was still closing the front door when she was surprised by that voice coming from the living room.

-"I have been considering our options for a while now and after analyzing the possible outcomes for every single one of them I came to the inevitable conclusion that that is the best way for us to proceed if we intend this partnership to work."
+"I have been considering our options for a while now and after analyzing the possible outcomes for every single one of them I've come to the inevitable conclusion that that is the best way for us to proceed if we intend this partnership to work."

 Watson took a few more steps towards the sound only to find a sitting Sherlock facing the wall.

 "Are you talking to me?" she asked confused.